swiegmann/ckeditor/README.markdown

 You might want to link to these pages from other pages, but you don't want to copy/paste those links.
 You just want them to be there in your dropdown of Symphony Pages when you select a link.
-This is where link templates come in: You can create a link template like: `/news/detail/{$id}/{$title}/`, choose a section the generate the list from, and select the page where to show these links.
+This is where link templates come in: You can create a link template like: `/news/detail/{$id}/{$title}/`, choose a section the generate the list from, and select the page from where to show these links.
 You can set these in the preferences page of your Symphony installation.